Miscellaneous Treble-O Information

 The Lone Star range embossed in the casting of some items doesn't always coincide with the range in which they were sold.
 The signal boxes and flat cars, for instance, all say "Lone Star Locos" regardless of under which range they were sold.
 I have a U.P coach that is a late push-along and it has "Lone Star Treble-O-Lectric" moulded into the clear plastic window insert.
 Also, a late push-along British cattle wagon and brake van with Treble-O-Lectric cast into the bottom.
 These are identified by the other characteristics (silver wheels and paint colours), of course.

-Even though it appears Lone Star used the same basic zinc alloy (Zamac) as later N scale manufacturers, such as Rivarossi and Mehanotehnika in loco frames, the quality of the metal was obviously very good as I have almost never observed any deterioration or "Zamacitis" afflicting any Lone Star product.
+Even though it appears that Lone Star used the same basic zinc alloy as later N scale manufacturers, such as Rivarossi and Mehanotehnika in loco frames, the quality of the metal was obviously very good as I have never observed any deterioration or "Zamacitis" afflicting any Lone Star product.
 Impressive!
-The one exception is my Santa Fe boxcar with a warped roof.

 When using cheap rubber bands as a substitute for the original driving bands, I have noted that they not only break after a period of use, but also can become sticky and glue themselves to the driving wheel axles and drive shaft, effectively stopping the locomotive!
 Of course, this goop must be completely cleaned off before a new band is installed or it will simply glue the new one to the axle or shaft too!